industrial-edge/notifier-api/docs/Postman.md

 ![postman_header](/docs/graphics/postman_header1.png)

 A **postman collection**, that contains all the following requests, can be downloaded [here](/src/postman_collection.json) and imported into Postman.
 Before starting any request, the collection variables must be set properly.
-A valid authentication token is then provided automatically when sending a request.
+A valid authentication token is then provided automatically and set in each request header, when sending a request.

 ![postman_variables](/docs/graphics/postman_variables.png)